 Virtual reality isn’t only for gaming enthusiasts.
 Motion-tracking headsets and controllers have turned VR into a unique workout environment that engages the entire body.
 Titles ranging from rhythm slashing games to dance-based challenges keep players moving constantly, elevating heart rate just like traditional cardio exercise.
-Tracking calorie burn helps ensure these sessions meet your fitness goals.
+Tracking calorie burn helps ensure these sessions meet your fitness goals and provides accountability, especially when VR becomes a primary form of physical activity.

 Calories burned depend on your weight, how long you play, and the activity’s intensity measured in metabolic equivalents (METs).
 A MET represents the energy cost of sitting quietly.
 Light VR experiences might be around 3 METs, while vigorous boxing titles can exceed 7 METs.
 Our calculator multiplies these variables to estimate total expenditure during your play session.